CodeMouse92/quick_installer/README.md

 # CodeMouse92's Quick Installer

-This is a script I use to quickly install recommended packages on systems I am repairing.
+This is a script I use to quickly install recommended packages on my OEM installations of Ubuntu.
 It automatically adds the official or best PPAs for packages, when possible.
 See the `-h` command for help.